CKGSB MBA China Module in Beijing Available for Application Now!

 Biography

 Dr Yang Li is Associate Professor of Marketing at Cheung Kong Graduate School of Business (CKGSB).
 He received a Ph.D. in Marketing from Columbia University, a M.S. in Biomedical Engineering from Columbia University, and a B.S. in Electronics from Peking University.
-His research focuses on statistical machine learning and Bayesian nonparametrics, with applications including online recommenders, text mining, choice modeling, etc. Professor Li has published on leading academic journals such as Management Science, Marketing Science, and Journal of Marketing Research.
+His research focuses on statistical machine learning and Bayesian nonparametrics, with applications including online recommenders, text mining, choice modeling, etc. Professor Li has published on leading academic journals such as Management Science, Marketing Science, Journal of Marketing Research, and Journal of Consumer Research.
 At CKGSB, Dr. Li teaches marketing management to DBA, EMBA, MBA, and Executive Education.
 He has also consulted for Tencent, Baidu, The Trade Desk (China), Haier and Tmall.

 Download CV